Working from Home – Where Do You Find the Motivation?

 5. Get together with like-minded people.

 Get in touch and physically meet up with others who work from home.
-Organise a time where you can all get together and work on whatever project is in the pipeline at the moment.
-Working like this maybe once a month can kick-start your motivation and stoke the I-love-what-I-do fire.
+Organize a time where you can all get-together and work on whatever project is in the pipeline at the moment.
+Working like this maybe once a month can kickstart your motivation and stoke the I-love-what-I-do fire!

 6. Just do something.